-Race profile: For all La Flèche Wallonne switches its start from one city in Wallonia to another, and no matter how much race organisers ASO may tinker with the format of its final finishing circuit, the key to winning this Classic is painfully simple: who is the fastest up the steep Mur de Huy?
-And who, if anybody, can beat five-time winner Alejandro Valverde on a climb he knows like the back of his hand?
+Race profile: For all La Flèche Wallonne switches from one start city in Wallonia to another, and no matter how much race organisers ASO may tinker with the format of its final finishing circuit, the key to winning this Classic has remained painfully simple: who is the fastest up the steep Mur de Huy?
+Not since 2003 has the winning move come before the final 1.3km ascent, which features gradients of 20 per cent on the famous S-bend.

 First edition: 1892

 Brief history: Now up to 104 editions and counting, Liège-Bastogne-Liège is the oldest Classic in cycling, and perhaps the hardest.
 With 4,000 metres of vertical climbing, the same as an 'average' Tour de France high mountain stage, La Doyenne (the old Lady) is a very different beast to any of the other spring Monuments.